oldtownmediany/oldtownmedia/README.md

 ## Editing

-Edit the index.html file [here](https://github.com/packtechinc/oldtownmedia/blob/master/views/index.html) for any langugae updates you want
+Edit the index.html file [here](https://github.com/packtechinc/oldtownmedia/blob/master/views/index.html) for any langugae updates you want.

+1. click the pencil icon to start editing
+2. once you are done editing, then click 'commit changes' at the bottom of the page

 ## Deploying

 After you have made your edits:
 Go to your Heroku [dahsboad github settings](https://dashboard.heroku.com/apps/agile-sierra-80102/deploy/github).

-Right at the bottom you will see a section called 'Manual deploy'.
+1. Right at the bottom you will see a section called 'Manual deploy'.
 Click the button 'Deploy Branch' (master is fine).

 Boom!
+You're done!

 -----